vk-cs/docs-public/docs/en/kubernetes/k8s/how-to-guides/sa-kubeconfig/sa-kubeconfig.md

          </tabpanel>
          </tabs>

-      1. Delete the user using the desired name from the list:
+      1. Delete the user using the required name from the list:

          <tabs>
          <tablist>